retrixe/EnderChat/README.md

 **Note:** iOS support is currently untested and may have bugs and/or performance issues, since I don't have a Mac to properly support iOS as a target platform.
 Contributions to improve iOS support are welcome though!

-IPAs are available to download for each EnderChat release [here.](https://github.com/retrixe/EnderChat/releases) These can be sideloaded on your iPhone using techniques like AltStore.
+While iOS support is present in the code, there are no builds available for users.
+[If you have a Mac and are willing to get technical, you can build the app yourself using Xcode following the React Native documentation.](https://reactnative.dev/docs/running-on-device?platform=ios&os=macos)

 There are no plans to publish EnderChat to the iOS App Store for now. ***While the license allows redistribution, I request people not to abuse this privilege and publish EnderChat to the App Store without my permission.***